-Section 4.
-The members of each committee shall be appointed by the chairperson with the consent of the Executive chairperson of this committee shall be elected from and by the members of the audit committee.
+- Section 4.
+The members of each committee shall be appointed by the chairperson with the consent of the Executive Council. - Section 5.
+The Audit Committee shall consist of five members elected by the membership at the May meeting.
+The chairperson of this committee shall be elected from and by the members of the audit committee.
 The audit committee shall audit the treasurer's books and present an annual report to the membership.
-The audit committee shall be empowered to request that funds be made available for the services of a professional auditor and shall hire such an auditor if the committee determines this to be necessary.
+The audit committee shall be empowered to request that funds be made available for the services of a professional auditor and shall hire such an auditor if the committee determines this to be necessary. - Section 6.
+The President shall nominate the chairperson of the election committee at the January membership meeting.
+The membership shall confirm this nomination.
+If the membership does not confirm the President's nominee, additional nominations shall be taken from the floor, and the membership shall elect the chair at that meeting.
+The chair of the election committee shall select the members of the election committee who shall be approved at the February membership meeting.
+No individual who is running for an office may serve on the election committee